 Why study history?
-Every student should consider this question before selecting a history course.
-It is reasonable to assume that most students who choose history courses have an interest in the past – but that should not be your only reason for studying history.
-You should also be aware of the importance and value of history.
-In today’s world, which is chiefly focused on today and tomorrow, the value of history is often questioned.
-Many people are sceptical about the practicality and the worth of history.
-Some question the relevance and usefulness of looking at things that happened long ago.
-Some believe history has little bearing on their own lives or on the world today.
-Some have doubts about the practical application of a history qualification and its value in the career market.
-All of these questions deserve some thought, particularly for aspiring history students.
-This page contains some brief discussion about the value and importance of studying history.
-You may find it useful if you are thinking about taking a history course – or if you are a teacher or parent advising young people about studying history.
+Everyone considering enrolling in a history course should think about this question.
+It is reasonable to expect that anyone studying history has an interest in the past – but that should not be the only reason.
+You should also understand the importance and value of history.
+In today’s world, where the focus is on today and tomorrow, the value of history is often questioned.
+Some people are sceptical about the practical worth of history.
+Some question the relevance and usefulness of studying things that happened long ago.
+Some believe history has little or no bearing on their lives or on the world today.
+Some doubt the practical value of a history qualification in the career market.
+All these questions deserve some thought, particularly for aspiring history students.
+This page contains some brief points about the value and importance of studying history.
+It may be useful for those thinking about a history course, as well as teachers or parents advising young people about studying history.

 History requires a complex range of skills

-Some people have a negative or dismissive view of history.
-In their eyes, studying history requires memorisation and recall of facts and dates – but little else.
+Many people have a negative or dismissive view of history.
+They may believe that studying history involves simple memorisation and recall of facts and dates, but little else.
 Anyone who has studied history at higher levels will know there is much more involved.
 History requires you to acquire and utilise many skills.
 History students must develop the ability to locate, study and interpret written and visual material, in order to extract evidence and meaning.
 They must be adept at contextualisation, analysis, problem-solving and critical thinking.
 History students must be strong communicators, to express their findings clearly and effectively.
 History also draws on and utilises knowledge and ideas from many other disciplines, including politics, legal studies, economics, sociology, philosophy, psychology, the sciences and the arts.
 These skills and knowledge can be extremely useful, both in employment and in the study of other subjects.